-In accordance with the Regulations of the Board of Directors and the Regulations of the Talent Committee, the Board of Directors, for its part, assisted by the Talent Committee, shall annually evaluate its performance and that of the Executive Board, the executive directors and the company's committees, including the Executive Board, taking into account the implementation of the company's strategic and budget plans, risk management, the internal functioning and the contribution of each member to these objectives, as well as the relationship with the company's other bodies and committees.
+In accordance with the Regulations of the Board of Directors and the Regulations of the Talent Committee, the Board of Directors, for its part, assisted by the Talent Committee, shall annually evaluate its performance as well as the performance of the Executive Board, the executive directors and the company committees, taking into account the implementation of the company's strategic and budget plans, risk management, the internal functioning and the contribution of each member to these objectives, as well as the relationship with the company's other bodies and committees.
 The Talent Committee monitors the overall assessment of the Board of Directors' performance, as provided by its regulation.
-The assessment of the performance of the executive directors and the self-assessment of the performance of the Board of Directors and its committees in 2022 were conducted in 2023, and the relevant performances in the 2023 financial year will be assessed in 2024, as described above.